grayjay-sources/GrayJay/source-generator/templates/snippets/readme-template.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Releases

+New versions are released through GitHub Actions.
+To create a new release:

+1. Go to Actions → Release Plugin
+2. Click "Run workflow"
+3. Enter the new version number
+4. The workflow will build, update the version, generate QR code, and create a GitHub release

 ## Support